 The Municipality will identify plans aimed at enhancing the quality of health for the Kannaland communities and the budget requirement for the development of an Air Quality Management will be identified and sourced.
-The Klein-Karoo has vast developmental potential, especially in terms of agriculture and agro-processing.
+The Klein-Karoo has vast developmentalpotential, especially in terms of agriculture and agro-processing.
 Agriculture is an important economic sector.
 The Municipality will participate in the Agri-Parks Programme of the Provincial Government and the dairy, fruit and livestock economic sectors will be analysed in order to determine the output and benefit that can be gained from these sectors.
-Amalienstein land transfer through Public Works Catalytic project can reap much benefit from the envisaged agricultural college for promoting a sustainable eco friendly farms stays to enhance tourism in the area.